Based on a classic coq au vin these chicken legs are marinaded and then slowly cooked in red wine with mushrooms and bacon.

 - Pepper To taste

-- Roughly chop half of the onion and bruise half of the garlic cloves, add to a bowl and pour over the wine.
+- Roughly chop half of the onion and bruise half of the garlic clove, add to a bowl and pour over the wine.

 - Cut the bacon into large strips around 5mm in profile and 15mm long.